 Course work is individually developed through consultation with an academic adviser.
 Outside fields of study may take advantage of the University’s varied resources.
 Recent graduates have completed outside fields in anthropology, art history, business administration, city and regional planning, computer science, various engineering fields, psychology, women’s studies, geography and sociology.

-The following are members of the M.S. - Ph.D faculty.
-Please also review the current list of all faculty in the Architecture Department.
-A sampling of their research is described in the Center for Environmental Design Research Projects list.
+The following are members of the Ph.D faculty who oversee Ph.D. students in the Architecture Department.
+Please also review the current list of all faculty in the Architecture Department for other faculty and specialities.
+A sampling of faculty research is described on the faculty research projects page.

 Nezar AlSayyad, Professor of Architecture, City Planning, Urban Design, and Urban History